-8 ways to stay Cybersafe
+8 ways to stay cybersafe

 As the world spins faster with change and as technology becomes more sophisticated, cyber threats are increasingly on the rise.
 Global shifts create uncertainty and can increase anxiety, all while cybercriminals are ever ready to prey upon individuals’ fears and emotions.

-Being Cybersafe is the practice of proactively protecting your identity and safeguarding your world.
+Being cybersafe is the practice of proactively protecting your identity and safeguarding your world.
 Being aware of the varied types of sophisticated schemes that are being employed will help protect you from being compromised.
 Cybercriminals are opportunistic and when you are vigilant, you stand a better chance, especially during times of uncertainty.
 Here are eight ways to help you protect yourself and your assets.

 #1.
 Play hard to get — monitor your accounts

 When you regularly log in to your account, you can monitor activity and know when there is an issue.
-You can also practice safe computing by registering for MyVoya access that includes auto asset protection and account restoration with the Voya S.A.F.E.
+You can also practice safe computing by registering your account, which includes auto asset protection and account restoration with the Voya S.A.F.E.
 Guarantee program.
-If any assets are taken from your workplace retirement plan account due to unauthorized activity and through no fault of your own, Voya will restore the value of your account subject to satisfying a few key steps.*
+If any assets are taken from your workplace retirement plan account due to unauthorized activity and through no fault of your own, Voya will restore the value of your account.*

 #2.
 Safeguard your devices

-It’s a good idea to manage your computers and cell phones by making sure you have an auto lock on your screens, reboot each device every evening for software updates and ensure your devices have a privacy screen to reduce the risk of ‘shoulder surfing’ by prying eyes.
+It’s a good idea to manage your computers and cell phones by making sure you have an auto lock on your screens, reboot each device every evening for software updates and ensure your devices have a privacy screen to reduce the risk of “shoulder surfing” by prying eyes.
 Be sure to use a camera cover on your laptop when not in use and never leave your laptop unattended especially in public.
 Refrain from logging into financial accounts or using passwords on unsecure public networks commonly found in coffee shops, libraries and airports as this is used most often by cyber criminals to ‘surf’ for personal information.

 #3.
 Secure your home network